 There are about 20 experiments available for this semester, covering a wide range of fields in Physics, such as atomic physics, condensed-matter physics, optics, nuclear and particle physics.
-Each experiment has instructions accessible via the navigation bar on the left of this wiki, but please refrain from using them as a recipe.
+Each experiment has instructions accessible via the navigation bar on the left of this wiki, (videos and references) but please refrain from using them as a recipe.
 You will be much better off by understanding what you are doing rather than following instructions.
 You must do four experiments and the exercise on error analysis (the latter in the first week of class) to complete the course requirement.
 One of the four experiments must be Optical Pumping; The other experiments are divided into two groups based on their overall effort.
 Please note also that we will take the level of difficulty of the individual experiment into account when we grade; in particular, we expect you to go into much more detail for the "easy" experiments.

 You can sign up the first experiment starting from the first day of class.
 For the following labs you will only be allowed to sign up once you turned in the previous lab report, i.e. usually at the due date.
 In case, you have an oral report you can sign up at the due date for the next experiment.